Tel: +44(0)131 473 7777

 Diploma in Investment Planning

 Those pursuing a career in regulated financial advice can be assured they will get off to a great start by studying our Diploma in Investment Planning (Dip IP).
-The Dip IP is approved by the Financial Services Authority as meeting the required qualification standards, and has been developed in conjunction with our partners the Association of Professional Financial Advisers [APFA] and BPP Learning Media.
+The Dip IP is approved by the Financial Services Authority as meeting the required qualification standards, and has been developed in conjunction with the Association of Professional Financial Advisers [APFA] and is supported by BPP Learning Media.

 Through the Dip IP we aim to not only help develop an adviser's knowledge and understanding of the profession but to hone the skills required to put this into practice with clients.